Prizes: SIGACT Distinguished Service Prize

 The winner is selected by a three-member committee.
 The SIGACT chair appoints the selection committee to serve staggered terms over three award cycles.
-The 2014 selection committee members are Lane Hemaspaandra, Sampath Kannan, and Hal Gabow (chair).
+The 2015 selection committee members are Lance Fortnow, Lane A. Hemaspaandra, and Sampath Kannan (chair).

-Nominations can be made by any member of the Theory of Computing community and should contain a statement explaining in some detail why the candidate deserves the award.
-The nomination may also include a separate listing of service activities, additional support letters, and other supplemental material such as a pointer to the nominee's CV.
-The nomination must include the name and e-mail address of the nominator.
-Nominations are to be submitted electronically in PDF format by March 1, 2014, to the chair of the selection committee, Hal Gabow, at email@example.com.
+Nominations can be made by any member of the Theory of Computing community and should contain a statement of no more than 500 words explaining why the candidate deserves the award.
+The nomination can also include an additional separate listing of service activities, additional support letters, and other supplemental material such as a pointer to the candidate's CV.
+The nomination must include the name, postal address, phone number, and e-mail address of the nominator.
+Nominations are to be submitted electronically in PDF format by April 1, 2015, to the chair of the selection committee, Sampath Kannan, at email@example.com.
 Please put "SIGACT Distinguished Service Award Nomination" in the subject line.